moia-oss/streamee/README.md

 }
 ```

-The `onProcessSuccess` directive handles the result of offering to the processor: if `Enqueued`
+The `onProcessorSuccess` directive handles the result of offering to the processor: if `Enqueued`
 (happiest path) it dispatches the associated result to the inner route via `onSuccess`, if `Dropped`
 (not so happy path) it completes the HTTP request with `ServiceUnavailable` and else (failure case,
 should not happen) completes the HTTP request with `InternalServerError`.